lionel-k/andelzik/README.md

 The app is deployed, up and running on Heroku at [this link](https://andelzik.herokuapp.com/)

-The automatic deploy is done everytime a branch pass the tests and get merge into master.
+The automatic deploy is done everytime a branch pass the tests and is merged into master.

 ### Code Quality